Canterbury Home Review

 Should You Enter?

 New platforms and/or new home competitions are always a risk.
 They have no history and no background, but everyone has to start somewhere.
 The property on offer is attractive and would make a lovely family home.
-The £4 ticket price is a lot better than the £20 required to enter the first FrogHopping contest.
+The initial £4 ticket price is a lot better than the £20 required to enter the first FrogHopping contest but as of April 2021 it's not worth a punt at £20.
 Entry via Paypal is a risk for the site as Paypal could pull out at any time.
 They don't like raffle sites.
 Refunds if a competition is cancelled is not mentioned in the terms but if you pay via Paypal then you should have some protection.

 As a new site FrogHopping also needs to build an audience otherwise these competitions aren't going to attract entrants.
 From what we can sellers are going to have to still work hard - as they do on their own sites or via Raffall - in order to sell the tickets.
 This basically means the first few listings on the site are going to have a much tougher time than later listings - if - the site is successful.
 Whilst the ticket price is more tempting for this particular contest we do wonder how it's going to perform in three months against Raffalls and other platforms.